pydata/conf_site/docs/source/schedule-creation.rst

 -------------

 `Presentation` objects are automatically created when a `Proposal` is accepted.
-Updating a presentation's proposal with automatically update the presentation's information.
-Presentations that are attached to unaccepted proposals may be deleted automatically by symposion.
+Updating a presentation's proposal will automatically update the presentation's information.
+Presentations that are attached to unaccepted proposals will be deleted automatically by symposion.

 Creating New Presentations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a new presentation:
+To create a new `Presentation` that will not be deleted automatically:

   - Create a new `User` for each speaker in the presentation.
   - Create a new `Speaker` attached to the aforementioned `Users`.